 - Learn To Let Go

-If you’re wanting to plan some team building activities and you happen to be based in the Staffordshire area, then we recommend using the facilities we have at Yarnfield Park to really make the most out of your day.
+If you’re wanting to plan some problem solving group activities and you happen to be based in the Staffordshire area, then we recommend using the facilities we have at Yarnfield Park to really make the most out of your day.
 We have plenty of meeting rooms available to hire, as well as lots of conference centre space for you and your team to get to know each other that little bit more.
 Our outdoor space is also perfect for team building events in the warmer months, or if your event is taking place on a larger scale.

 More Work Ideas From Our Blog: